 The District should review any new development proposals in the watershed to ensure that the lake will not be damaged by changes in flows or quality of stormwater.
-The District may consider applying for grants to assist with land use and storm water planning.
+The Town of Norway has applied for, and received grants to assist with their land use and storm water plans.
 The District may work with the Town and County to develop, refine, and implement storm water ordinances.
-The District should work with the Town to educate residents on the importance of the use of phosphorus-free fertilizer and the local ordinance that requires its use.
+The District should work with the Town to educate residents on the importance of the use of phosphorus-free fertilizer and the state and local ordinances that requires its use.